Valjala Church: Interior

 The interior of the church is characterised by the whitewashed high domed vaults.
 The baptismal font is one of the most notable features of the church.
 It is one of the oldest pieces of carved stonework in Estonia.
 Scholars believe that it was made for Haapsalu Cathedral but somehow later found its way to Valjala.
-The font is richly decorated with expressive Romanesque sculptures, similar to what can be found e.g. in the northern portal of Riga Cathedral.
-It is believed that the artist both here and in Riga is the same, probably Westphalian, master carver.
+The font is richly decorated with expressive Romanesque sculptures, similar to those found in the northern portal of Riga Cathedral.
+It is believed that the artist both here and in Riga is the same, probably a Westphalian master carver.